Publishers, Plugins, and LTI with Moodle ISU

 The ITRC is very cautious about which plugins are installed and additional testing is required before they can be added to Moodle ISU.

 A plugin is not a preferred method for connecting services to Moodle ISU, but the ITRC will investigate and review plugins if no other alternatives exist for the educational application.
-To request a specific plugin, contact Randy Stamm at stamrand@isu.edu.
+To request a specific plugin, contact the ITRC at itrc@isu.edu.
 Be prepared to answer the following questions:

 Questions for Faculty